jessbudd/portfolio-site/src/site/fun-stuff/Etch-a-sketch.md

 ---
 title: Etch-a-sketch
 layout: layouts/blank.njk
-date: 2020-12-20
+date: 2020-12-10
 meta: Etch-a-sketch, JavaScript practice
 tags: funstuff
 # img: https://jessbudd.com/images/featured/quoteGenerator.png
-# excerpt: A simple quiz to see if you were a first generation pokemon, which pokemon would you be?
-Made on a lazy Sunday afternoon for my 6 and 9 year olds.
+excerpt: Remeber etch-a-sketchs from when you were a little kid?
+Like that, but purple.
 ---

 <div class="fun-stuff">